TheMechanicalBeing/automate-the-boring-stuff/Chapter 19 - Manipulating Images/README.md

 - If half of folder files are photos print out its absolute path

 ## Exercise 4 - Custom Seating Cards
+Do the same thing as in Chapter 15's third exercise but using photos.

 ### Requirements
+- Get names for invitations using _guests.txt_ filename
+- Use `pillow` module